Interpersonal communication: Situational milieu

 Situational milieu can be defined as the combination of the social and physical environments in which something takes place.
 For example, a classroom, a military conflict, a supermarket checkout, and a hospital would be considered situational milieus.
 The season, weather, current physical location and environment are also milieus.

 To understand the meaning of what is being communicated, context must be considered.
 Internal and external noise can have a profound effect on interpersonal communication.
 External noise consists of outside influences that distract from the communication.
 Internal noise is described as cognitive causes of interference in a communication transaction.
 In the hospital setting, for example, external noise can include the sound made by medical equipment or conversations had by team members outside of patient's rooms, and internal noise could be a health care professional's thoughts about other issues that distract them from the current conversation with a client.

 Channels of communication also affect the effectiveness of interpersonal communication.
 Communication channels may be either synchronous or asynchronous.
 Synchronous communication takes place in real time, for example face-to-face discussions and telephone conversations.
 Asynchronous communications can be sent and received at different times, as with text messages and e-mails.

 In a hospital environment, for example, urgent situations may require the immediacy of communication through synchronous channels.
 Benefits of synchronous communication include immediate message delivery, and fewer chances of misunderstandings and miscommunications.
 A disadvantage of synchronous communication is that it can be difficult to retain, recall, and organize the information that has been given in a verbal message, especially when copious amounts of data have been communicated in a short amount of time.
 Asynchronous messages can serve as reminders of what has been done and what needs to be done, which can prove beneficial in a fast-paced health care setting.
 However, the sender does not know when the other person will receive the message.
 When used appropriately, synchronous and asynchronous communication channels are both efficient ways to communicate.
 Mistakes in hospital contexts are often a result of communication problems.

-Cultural and linguistic backgrounds
+Linguistic backgrounds

 Linguistics is the study of language, and is divided into three broad aspects: the form of language, the meaning of language, and the context or function of language.
 Form refers to the words and sounds of language and how the words are used to make sentences.
 Meaning focuses on the significance of the words and sentences that human beings have put together.
 Function, or context, interprets the meaning of the words and sentences being said to understand why a person is communicating.